Fantasy sports arch rivals DraftKings, FanDuel to merge

 The announcement comes after the companies' $12 million settlement over false advertising claims with the New York attorney general last month.

-The companies have a history of aggressive advertising as they have battled for market share.
-That ad spending dropped significantly this year, and the companies said in a joint statement that the combined firm could expand spending again on advertising and customer acquisition.
+The merger could reduce advertising costs after DraftKings and FanDuel both spent aggressively on TV and online in the past years as they battled for market share against each other.

-The deal will "help the combined company accelerate its path to profitability," they said in the statement.
+The deal will "help the combined company accelerate its path to profitability," they said in a joint statement.

 The merger is subject to regulatory approval and expected to close in the second half of 2017.
 It is likely to attract the attention of antitrust authorities since it would combine two market leaders.